natanbs/Jenkins-Terraform/README.md

 - Settings: Manage Jenkins > Configure System > Global properties
 <img src="https://github.com/natanbs/Jenkins-Terraform/blob/master/screenshots/AWS_credentials.png" width="800" /><br>

+### The Pipeline
 #### Declartive Pipelines
 The declerative pipeline is a relative new Jenkins features using the Jenkinsfile to supports Pipeline as a code concept based on groovy.
 However basic scripting knowledge is sufficient to understand the script.

+The Jenkinsfile code is composed of the following major contexts:
+- The terraform command function
+- Pipeline settings: Selected slave and job's parameters to run.
+- Checkout & Environment Preparations:
+  - AWS access
+  - Terraform settings
+- Actions:
+  - Terraform plan
+  - Terraform apply
+  - Terraform destroy
+- Email notification

+The full Jenkinsfile is of cource in the git repoository above.

+#### The terraform command function
 The following tfCmd command is the terraform command that is executed in each action:
 The tfCmd parameters are 'command' and 'options':
 - command: The terraform action (init/plan/apply/destroy)